The series that won't quit, is finally over

 The Ranchi Test was the slowest that England have batted in a Test match in the Bazball era

 This is just off the field.
-None of this includes the fact that England brings their greatest modern-day batter and grinds him to the nub with the ball.
+None of this includes the fact that England brings their greatest modern-day batter and makes him bowl a million overs.
 Ashwin is taking fewer wickets than England spinners, who no one can pick out of a lineup.
 And India only has one batter turning up for the first few innings, nearly winning the series on his own.

 Close of play on day three, England is going to lose this series 4-1.
 Maybe 5-1.
 Two minutes after lunch they have a chance of being 2-2.
 What kind of acid has this series been taking?
 It sways between narratives like an excitable teen trying to tell you about the latest sweaty romance behind the bike sheds.